Trust the Top Google Reviewed Criminal Defense Law Firm in Clearwater.

 If your child has been arrested or cited by a law enforcement officer whether it was while in school or in the community, it is important to act fast and begin building a juvenile defense case before things get out of hand.
 The charges may soon be brought to the attention of the prosecuting agency.
-Our experienced juvenile crime attorneys can become involved early to provide information to the prosecuting agency that may help significantly reduce the charges or help to avoid former prosecution.
+Our experienced juvenile defense attorneys can become involved early to provide information to the prosecuting agency that may help significantly reduce the charges or help to avoid former prosecution.

 Unfortunately, some juvenile charges may be filed in adult criminal court.
 Our juvenile crime attorneys will make your child’s future our priority.
-Adult criminal court can be very stressful for a child so we will work hard to prevent this from happening.
+The adult criminal court can be very stressful for a child so we will work hard to prevent this from happening.
 Our attorneys are experienced in dealing with the juvenile process.
 Ultimately, it is our goal to avoid the arms of the criminal system for kids and encourage a private resolution.
 The attorneys at the Law Offices of Powers Sellers & Finkelstein have experience with mental health and behavioral programs that may be available to your child.
 Getting an experienced attorney involved early in the juvenile process can reduce the impact the experience may have on your child’s future.
 Call us for a free evaluation at (727) 531-2926 anytime, 24-7!

 There are programs available for juvenile offenders.
 The type of program available depends on the child’s criminal history, the type of offense and the specific needs of the child.